haskell/happy/doc/using.rst

    module Main where
    }

-At the top of the file is an optional module header, which is just a Haskell module header enclosed in braces.
+At the top of the file is an optional :index:`module header <single: module; header>`, which is just a Haskell module header enclosed in braces.
 This code is emitted verbatim into the generated module, so you can put any Haskell code here at all.
 In a grammar file, Haskell code is always contained between curly braces to distinguish it from the grammar.